al/railsgirls.github.com/_posts/2013-02-06-javascript.markdown

 }
 {% endhighlight %}

-Finally modify you Javascript to insert a helpful error message into this new `<span>` as required:
+Finally modify your Javascript to insert a helpful error message into this new `<span>` as required:

 {% highlight javascript %}
 $(document).ready(function() {